 This inexact approach can sometimes lead to inexact results.
 This is where an emergency fund or savings cushion comes into play.
 Again, if you don’t have a buffer then you’ll need a detailed budget for a while.

 Paying Off Debt Without a Budget

+However, for others, simplicity may keep you in the game for longer.
+If you are struggling with the complexity of a budget, consider paying yourself first and then automating your bills and other expenses.
 We realized early that budgeting wasn’t for us.
-It felt too constricting and we didn’t want to feel guilty every time we decided to go out to eat, got a haircut, or made an small impulse purchase.
-As long as we had money in our account after paying ourselves and expenses, we should be able to spend the rest guilt free even without a budget.
+It felt too constricting and we didn’t want to feel guilty every time we decided to go out to eat, got a haircut, or made a small impulse purchase.
+As long as we have money in our account after paying ourselves and expenses, we should be able to spend the rest guilt free even without a budget.

 Thanks for reading!
 If you have thoughts on the anti-budget or pay yourself first approach to budgeting share below in the comments.